rdmsr/emerald/README.md

-# Abb1xOS
+# EmeraldOS

-### This is a basic OS 64 bits kernel written in C with input support!
+### This is a basic 64 bits OS written in C with input support!

 Build Requirements :